Heavy lifting prohibited after hip replacement? – Here are the facts!

 • Muscle-sparing surgical techniques such as the anterolateral or direct anterior approach largely avoid the detachment of important muscles.

-2.2 Short-stem prostheses
+2.2 Short stem prostheses

 • Shorter anchorage in the femur, anatomically shaped.

-• Particularly suitable for younger, active patients.
+• Especially suitable for younger, active patients.

-2.3 Modern sliding pairs and materials
+2.3 Modern sliding pairings and materials

 • Ceramic-ceramic , ceramic-polyethylene or metal-ceramic combinations with highly cross-linked polyethylene have extremely low abrasion rates.